dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 Although all top-level declarations are contained in an implicit top-level module, there is no syntax to import that module.
 Such an import would likely cause a circular module dependency error.
-If the module cannot be imported, there is no point to any export declarations.
+If the implicit module cannot be imported, there is no point to any export declarations inside the implicit module.

 ## **Error: expected either a '{' or a 'refines' keyword here, found _token_**